nurchulis/learning-API/README.md

 - How to make unique name file flask
 - How to make unique name file flask api
 - How to upload file with file save in database
+- How to create email verification with api flask